 Drive to Agra, visit the Red Fort and the Taj Mahal.
 In our opinion, the Taj Mahal, considered the most beautiful building in the world, is one of the only sites in the world that is even more beautiful than expected.
 Visit at sunset and sunrise, when it is at its most wonderful.
 The Taj Mahal was built by Shah Jahan as a memorial for his third wife, Mumtaz Mahal, who died giving birth to their 14th child in 1631.
 The death of Mumtaz left the emperor so heartbroken that his hair is said to have turned gray virtually overnight.
 Construction of the Taj began the following year and, although the main building is thought to have been built in eight years, the whole complex was not completed until 1653.
 Not long after it was finished Shah Jahan was overthrown by his son Aurangzeb and imprisoned in Agra Fort where, for the rest of his days, he could only gaze out at his creation through a window.
 Following his death in 1666, Shah Jahan was buried alongside Mumtaz.

 Near the Taj is the Agra Fort, built by Emperor Akbar, undoubtedly the greatest Mughal emperor of India.
 Construction of Agra Fort began in 1565 and was completed in 1571.
 Built with red sandstone, Agra Fort is a mixture of the Islamic and Hindu styles of architecture.
-The red sandstone fort was converted into a palace during Shāh Jahān’s time, and reworked extensively with marble and pietra dura inlay.
-Notable buildings in the fort include the Pearl Mosque or Motī Masjid, the Dīwān-e-‘Ām and Dīwān-e-Khās (halls of public and private audience), Jahāngīr’s Palace, Khās Mahal, Shīsh Mahal (mirrored palace), and the Musamman Burj.
+The red sandstone fort was converted into a palace during Shāh Jahān’s time and reworked extensively with marble and pietra dura inlay.
+Notable buildings in the fort include the Pearl Mosque or Motī Masjid, the Dīwān-e-‘Ām and Dīwān-e-Khās (halls of the public and private audience), Jahāngīr’s Palace, Khās Mahal, Shīsh Mahal (mirrored palace), and the Musamman Burj.

 The deserted city of Fatehpur Sikri